roman-milk/roman-milk.github.io/hauswife-to-slut.md

+===

- ****** Proper Housewife to Slut in One Day Ch.
-03 ****** bywhiteslutwife© First of all, a great big thank you to all who offered constructive criticism and comments.
+First of all, a great big thank you to all who offered constructive criticism and comments.
 I truly appreciate it.
 Those comments have tempted me to go further.
 I want to thank Don (you know who you are) for being an un-official editor for me, you were a greater help then you know.
 Please remember this is chapter three in a series and for the full story read the previous installments.
 To the others who were undoubtedly offended, please accept my apology.
 This is meant as fantasy and includes references to blackmail, female submission, forced and interracial sex.
 If these things offend you then it is apparent that this story is not for you.

  K